 To configure this, simply sign in to your personal account while on a computer within the institution's network (for example, from a desktop computer or access-controlled wifi network at work or school, while connected to the insitutions network via VPN).
 This automatically affiliates your personal account with the institution's subscription for a period of three months.
 After the three month affiliation period expires, you can again sign in while on the institution's network in order to renew the affiliation for another three months.

 Creating an account on Project Euclid identifies you to the system.
 This may be necessary in order to view or download full text, sign up for email alerts, and use special features like My Library.
 To log in to Project Euclid, click Sign In in the upper right of the screen.
 Your username is your email address.
-If you are logging in to the new version of Project Euclid for the first time, the system retains the email address from your account on the previous platform, but you will need to reset your password by clicking the “Forgot your password?” link and following the instructions.
+If you are logging in to Project Euclid for the first time since February 2021, you will need to reset your password by clicking the “Forgot your password?” link and following the instructions.

 Your account email address must be unique within Euclid.
 If it is already in use, you will be prompted to select another.
 If you have previously created an account and forgotten the password, you may recover your account information by selecting "Forgot your password?" in the Sign In pop-up window.
 Your password is case-sensitive and may contain any standard ASCII characters.
 You may change your password at any time.